Value-Free Policy Optimization via Reward Partitioning: Background

-This loss encourages the policy $\pi_\theta$ to assign higher probability to preferred responses than to dispreferred ones, while penalizing large deviations from the reference policy $\pi_{\text{ref}}$.
+where $\beta > 0$ is a temperature, and $f$ depends on the method: \begin{itemize} \item DPO: $f(z) = -\log \sigma(z) = \log(1 + \exp(-z))$ (negative log-sigmoid) \item SLiC: $f(z) = \max(0, 1 - z)$ (hinge loss) \item IPO: $f(z) = (z - 1)^2$ (squared loss) \end{itemize} This loss encourages the policy $\pi_\theta$ to assign higher probability to preferred responses than to dispreferred ones, while penalizing large deviations from the reference policy $\pi_{\text{ref}}$.
 In essence, it minimizes a divergence between the preference-consistent ranking and the policy-induced ranking, thereby aligning the model’s behavior with human preferences without requiring a learned reward function or reinforcement learning procedure.

 These methods can be interpreted as KL-regularized preference optimization, where the model is trained to favor preferred completions relative to the reference while remaining close to $\pi_{\text{ref}}$.
 Crucially, they bypass the need for an explicit reward model and reinforcement learning, leading to simpler and more stable training.

 However, their reliance on manually curated preference datasets poses a practical limitation.
-In real-world deployment, feedback often comes in the form of scalar or binary reward signals, i.e., as $(x, y, r)$ tuples rather than preferences—motivating alternative approaches capable of leveraging such logged data directly.
+In real-world deployment, feedback often comes in the form of scalar or binary reward signals, i.e., as $(x, y, r)$ tuples rather than preferences, motivating alternative approaches capable of leveraging such logged data directly.